The Meaning of Numbers: The Number 39

 The fourth century church historian Eusebius (Church History, 2.6.7) writes that church tradition states Pilate committed suicide in 39 A.D. due, in part, to his disgraceful removal as Judea's Prefect.

-Punishment, hatred and the number 39
+Punishment and the Number 39

 One common form of corporal punishment, recorded in both the Old and New Testaments, is the receiving of stripes (also called scourging, Leviticus 19:20).
 The practice is based on Deuteronomy 25:1 - 3 where up to forty stripes could be administered.
 Such correction was labeled "forty stripes save one" (2Corinthians 11:24) as Jews limited themselves to carrying out, at most, only 39 stripes.